TheRealLeonZZ/NodeJS-Complete-Guide/README.md

 Welcome to my Node.js journey! 🌱
 This repo contains two major projects I built to dive deep into backend development: **Shop** and **Blog**.
 Each taught me important concepts that I’ve documented here so I can revisit and refresh my knowledge whenever needed.
+Both projects are built using **Express.js** as the core web framework. 🚂

 ---